Convert your 35 ACT score to SAT equivalent and understand what it means for college admissions.

 A 35 ACT is virtually top of the class - it puts you around the 99th percentile.
 Official concordance tables place a 35 ACT at roughly a 1540 SAT score (out of 1600), with a typical range around 1530-1560.

-In other words, you'd need only a handful more points to hit the highest SAT scores.
-Colleges accept either test, so you usually don't even have to worry about conversions in admissions.
+In other words, you would need only a handful more points to hit the highest SAT scores.
+Colleges accept either test, so you usually do not even have to worry about conversions in admissions.

-You can double-check this estimate with an online concordance calculator:
+You can double-check this estimate with our concordance calculator:

 ACT Math (35): This converts to about a 780 on SAT Math.
 In fact, ACT Math 35 is almost identical to a near-perfect 780-790 on the SAT Math section.

 ACT Science: The SAT has no science section.
-ACT Science measures data interpretation rather than science content, so there's no direct SAT equivalent for that 34–36 science score.
+ACT Science measures data interpretation rather than science content, so there is no direct SAT equivalent for that score.

-In short, think of a 35 in English/Reading as yielding a high-700s SAT Reading & Writing, and a 35 in Math as yielding around a high-700 on SAT Math.
+In short, think of a 35 in English/Reading as yielding a high-700s SAT Reading and Writing, and a 35 in Math as yielding around a high-700 on SAT Math.

 The key takeaway: a 35 ACT translates into near-max scores in SAT terms, especially now that the Digital SAT just has Math and a combined Reading/Writing section.

 Probably not.
-A 35 is so high that admissions counselors and prep experts generally say there's no pressing reason to retake.
-You're already at the 99th percentile – a perfect score is nice, but a 35 won't hold you back.
+A 35 is so high that admissions counselors and prep experts generally say there is no pressing reason to retake.
+You are already at the 99th percentile - a perfect score is nice, but a 35 will not hold you back.

 If you love standardized tests you could try one more time, but realistically a 35 is already essentially a done deal.

-A 35 ACT makes you a shoo-in candidate at virtually any college.
-You'll be above the middle 50% at nearly every school in the country.
-It's strong enough to apply to the Ivy League or elite STEM programs – MIT, Princeton, Penn and the like commonly admit students scoring this high.
+A 35 ACT makes you a strong candidate at virtually any college.
+You will be above the middle 50% at nearly every school in the country.
+It is strong enough to apply to the Ivy League or elite STEM programs - MIT, Princeton, Penn and the like commonly admit students scoring this high.

-Once you have a 35 ACT, you don't need to take the SAT – colleges will accept the ACT just fine.
+Once you have a 35 ACT, you do not need to take the SAT - colleges will accept the ACT just fine.
 If anything, focus your energy on polishing the rest of your application.

 That said, some students still opt to try the SAT "just because."
 Taking both tests can never hurt - it might snag a slightly higher composite or qualify you for specific scholarship cutoffs.

 Taking both lets you choose the better test score, and that can help with certain programs or awards.
-But if you're already happy with a 35, don't feel any pressure.
-In practice, that ACT score is as strong as any SAT score you'll get – it stands on its own.
+But if you are already happy with a 35, do not feel any pressure.
+In practice, that ACT score is as strong as any SAT score you will get - it stands on its own.